Below are some of the most common questions from our travelers.

 In Tunisia, the currency is the Tunisian Dinar.
-One US dollar is equal to approximately 1.31 dinars.
 The import and export of the dinar is forbidden.
 Foreign visitors can use traveler’s checks and credit cards without restriction.
 For money exchange, use banks and money-exchange booths, which are located at the airports and hotels, and retain receipts for dinars obtained.
 Prior to departure, a maximum of 1,000 Tunisian dinars may be converted back into foreign currency, with documentation.
 ATMs are widely used and can be found at most large hotels, in front of most banks and in some stand-alone locations.

 Please review the c urrent exchange rate for the Tunisian Dinar.

 Lively souks are the places to hunt for handcrafted items, spices and Arabic CDs.
 You can shop for pottery, brassware, copperware, caftans, silverware, wood carvings (especially olive wood), gold items, geometric-patterned wool rugs and carpets, leather, traditional musical instruments, and CDs by local artists and musicians.
 Be sure to bargain in the souks (but only if you’re seriously interested in something): Start off by offering a third to half the asking price and negotiate from there.
 Shoppers will also want to visit the fixed-price Office National de l’Artisanat (National Bureau for Handicrafts) in Tunis to both look and buy.
 Check to see if you’re eligible for a 10% discount—usually for those who pay in foreign currency or with credit cards.
 Try to visit one of the weekly, small-town country markets to check out the goods (and local shoppers).